Ecwid/ecwid-api-docs/README.md

 # Changelog

+## July 12, 2019

+Added batch API requests for REST API.
+Now you can send up to 500 requests to Ecwid API simultaneously in one request.
+[Learn more](https://developers.ecwid.com/api-documentation/batch-requests)

 ## July 5, 2019

 1) Added support for `variation` parameter for [static product pages](https://developers.ecwid.com/api-documentation/static-store-pages#get-product-page).
 Now you can get HTML code of a product using a specific variation ID.